 The Honeymooner: The Bellagio

 You’re either recently married or you picked Las Vegas for a last-minute bae-cation.
 Either way, find the romance you seek at Mediterranean-inspired Strip icon the Bellagio.
 Those amazing fountains?
 The best way to experience them is by snagging a patio table at elegant Italian eatery Lago.
 A couple’s massage?
 No problem.
 Book the appropriately titled Love Rocks massage for you and your sweetie at the Bellagio Spa.
 A hand-in-hand walk?
 Stroll the elegant Bellagio Conservatory and Botanical Gardens (and don’t miss the nearby Chihuly sculptures).
 A sensual night of theater?
-Try “O” by Cirque du Soleil.
+You’ll have to wait until shows return but when they do, try “O” by Cirque du Soleil.
 Honestly, the possibilities for amore are limitless.

-Beyond the gaming action of the ground floor of the Stratosphere Las Vegas, you’ll find a ton of thrilling possibilities at this spindly resort and Strip legend known for its adrenaline-fueled hijinks that happen more than hundreds of feet above the city.
+Beyond the gaming action of the ground floor of the Strat (formerly known as the Stratosphere), you’ll find a ton of thrilling possibilities at this spindly resort and Strip legend known for its adrenaline-fueled hijinks that happen hundreds of feet above the city.
 Try SkyJump, an open-air leap that holds the Guinness World Record as Highest Commercial Decelerator Descent.
 There’s also a trio of thrill rides that toss, turn and spin you around—while the city glitters below you.
 Top of the World and 107 SkyLounge offer vertigo-inducing views and even the rooftop pool, located on the 25th floor of the resort, isn’t exactly for the acrophobic.

 You need a hotel that matches your superb sense of style and at the Cosmopolitan, you’ve finally found it.
-Perhaps the most stylish resort in Vegas, it boasts bewitching Chandelier, the three-story centerpiece bar surrounded by opulent crystals; plus the coolest restaurants in town including Rabbit.Rose.Lie. (where you nibble on dainty caviar tacos), Momufuku (the Vegas outpost from NYC super chef David Chang) and breakfast sammys at LA-based Eggslut.
-Then there’s showing off in your designer swimwear at laid-back Chelsea Pool or rowdy Marquee Dayclub Pool and evenings spent watching movies around the Boulevard Pool.
+Perhaps the most stylish resort in Vegas, it boasts bewitching Chandelier, the three-story centerpiece bar surrounded by opulent crystals; plus the coolest restaurants in town, including Rabbit.Rose.Lie. (where you nibble on dainty caviar tacos), Momufuku (the Vegas outpost from NYC super chef David Chang) and breakfast sammies at LA-based Eggslut.
+Then there’s showing off in your designer swimwear at laid-back Chelsea Pool or rowdy Pool Marquee day and night club (when it reopens) and evenings spent watching movies around the Boulevard Pool.
 For sure book a terrace room; you’re worth the splurge.

 The Party Monster: MGM Grand

 You basically coined the phrase “what happens in Vegas, stays in Vegas” and once again your entire squad is descending upon Sin City for a weekend of nonstop tomfoolery.
 For starters, you’ll need a hotel that can accommodate the whole crew and MGM Grand has got 5,124 of them (it’s the single largest hotel in the US), so consider that box checked.
-By day, it’s all about Wet Republic, the outrageous pool party, while after hours is all about drowning in sweaty EDM beats at Hakkasan Nightclub.
-There’s a hangover to be worked off the next day and the only sensible place to do that is at Michael Mina Pub 1842.
-Afterward, grab an inner tube, hit up the lazy river and peace out.
+By day, it’s all about Wet Republic, the outrageous pool party, though it remains closed for the time being.
+After hours, the Vegas party set would be all about drowning in sweaty EDM beats at Hakkasan Nightclub, though that’s temporarily closed due to the virus, as well.
+Regardless, this is Vegas so you’ll likely have some celebrating to recover from the next day and the only sensible way to do that is to grab an inner tube, hit up the lazy river and peace out.

-You’re a DINK, as in double income, no kids.
-Early in your relationship that might’ve meant boozy Vegas nights and daytime ragers at Hard Rock’s Rehab pool party.
+Early in your relationship, a trip to Vegas might’ve meant days and nights spent at Hard Rock’s Rehab pool party.
 But now you’re both older and wiser and seeking the softer side of Vegas.
-Enter Vdara Hotel & Spa, a non-gaming option tucked away next to ARIA and a safe distance from noisy Las Vegas Blvd.
+Enter Vdara Hotel & Spa, a non-gaming option tucked away next to ARIA and a safe distance from noisy Las Vegas Boulevard.
 The pool scene is perfectly relaxing (no loud music here), while spa ESPA offers every treatment needed to soothe your weary muscles.
-The Shops at City Center are within perfect reach and an early dinner at nearby Bardot Brasserie followed by a show and nightcap in the lobby sounds like heaven, doesn’t it?
+The Shops at City Center are within perfect reach and an early dinner at nearby Bardot Brasserie (followed by a show when they return) and nightcap in the lobby sounds like heaven, doesn’t it?